soundcloud/roshi/README.md

 ## CRDT

-CRDTs (convergent replicated data types) are data types on which the same set of operations yields the same outcome, regardless of order of execution and duplication of operations.
+CRDTs (conflict-free replicated data types) are data types on which the same set of operations yields the same outcome, regardless of order of execution and duplication of operations.
 This allows data convergence without the need for consenus between replicas.
 In turn, this allows for easier implementation (no consensus protocol implementation) as well as lower latency (no wait-time for consensus).

 Operations on CRDTs need to adhere [to the following rules][mixu]: